-China's premier says can use rates, other policy steps to support economy
+China premier says can use interest rates, other policy steps to help economy

 China is still negotiating with the United States to resolve their trade frictions, Li said, adding both sides have far more shared interests than conflicts, and it would be “unrealistic” to decouple the world’s two largest economies.

 “We hope that the consultations will be fruitful and will achieve mutual benefit and win-win.
-I believe that this is also the expectation of the world,” Li told reporters.
+I believe that this is also the expectation of the world,” Li said.

-Despite Li’s optimism, a summit to seal a trade deal between U.S. President Donald Trump and Chinese President Xi Jinping will not happen at the end of March as previously discussed, Treasury Secretary Steven Mnuchin said on Thursday.
+A summit to seal a trade deal between U.S. President Donald Trump and Chinese President Xi Jinping will not happen at the end of March as previously discussed, Treasury Secretary Steven Mnuchin said on Thursday.

 Washington and Beijing have been locked in a tit-for-tat tariff battle as U.S. presses China for an end to practices and policies it argues have given Chinese firms unfair advantages, including subsidizing of industry, limits on access for foreign companies and alleged theft of intellectual property.